hippylib/tacc-containers/README.md

 ## Run the image on TACC resources via Apptainer

-Download the Docker image from DockerHub and save it in $SCRATCH
+Download the Docker image from DockerHub and save it in $SCRATCH.
+Note: we must request a node from the interactive queue via `idev` to use `apptainer`.
 ```
 idev -N 1
 cd $SCRATCH